 - In a medium mixing bowl, stir together the oats, almond meal or flour, walnuts, brown sugar and salt.
 Mix in the Greek yogurt and browned butter (or melted butter).
 Stir until all of the flour is incorporated and the mixture is moistened throughout.

 - Dollop spoonfuls of the oat mixture over the filling and use your fingers to break up the mixture until it is evenly distributed (no need to pack it down).
 Bake until the filling is bubbling around the edges, the top is turning lightly golden and most of the cranberries have burst, 40 to 55 minutes.
 Let the crisp rest for 5 to 10 minutes before serving.
 Serve with vanilla ice cream, I insist.

-- To make this recipe vegan, I believe you could use melted coconut oil in place of the browned butter/yogurt (use 4 tablespoons coconut oil and add up to 3 more, until the topping mixture is moistened throughout) and maple syrup instead of the honey.
+Make it dairy free/vegan: I believe you could use melted coconut oil in place of the browned butter/yogurt (use 4 tablespoons coconut oil and add up to 3 more, until the topping mixture is moistened throughout) and maple syrup instead of the honey.
 I haven’t tried it, though.

-- Wait, what’s arrowroot starch?
+What’s arrowroot starch?
 Arrowroot starch is a great thickener to use in place of corn starch, which is often genetically modified.
 It’s gluten free, too.
 Look for it in the baking section of well-stocked grocery stores or buy it online.